 It's unfortunate that cancer remains one of the top causes of death in dogs.
 Not all cancers are created the same.
 There are some forms of cancers where aggressive treatment involving surgery and chemo are worthy of being implemented, while there are others where these treatments are not.
 On top of that, some dogs may be in such an advanced state that they are inoperable and the best option is to institute palliative care.

-Palliative care should not be interpreted as "giving up," but rather an attempt in maintaining a good quality of life for as long as possible.
+Palliative care should not be interpreted as "giving up," but rather as an attempt in maintaining a good quality of life for as long as possible.
 In some cases where there is advanced cancer, palliative care may provide survival times similar to those attained with aggressive treatment.

 Palliative care should also not be interpreted as prolonging the inevitable.
-It is wrong to think of palliative care as a way to drag the dog for more days or weeks when the dog is living in sub-optimal health conditions, with a poor quality of life.
-At a certain point, when the dog's quality of life declines, human euthanasia should be elected so to not unnecessarily prolong the dog's suffering.
+It is wrong to think of palliative care as a way to drag the dog for more days or weeks when the dog is living in sub-optimal health conditions with a poor quality of life.
+At a certain point, when the dog's quality of life declines, human euthanasia should be elected so as to not unnecessarily prolong the dog's suffering.

 Prednisone to Help Increase Appetite in Dogs With Cancer

 Dogs with cancer have a tendency to develop what is known as cancer cachexia.
-Cancer cachexia is a secondary condition arising in dogs with cancer that is characterized by weight loss, loss of appetite, weakness, muscle wasting and anemia.
+Cancer cachexia is a secondary condition arising in dogs with cancer that is characterized by weight loss, loss of appetite, weakness, muscle wasting, and anemia.
 The loss of appetite in dogs with cancer can be attributed to a variety of factors including mechanical abnormalities and iatrogenic consequences.

 Mechanical abnormalities are due to the direct effect of the cancer itself.
 For instance, in dogs with a mouth or throat tumor, eating may be a painful ordeal.
-Soon, the dog starts associating the pain with food and loss of appetite often comes next.
+Soon, the dog starts associating the pain with food, and loss of appetite often comes next.
 Dogs with a very enlarged spleen instead may feel satiated early because the spleen may be pressing on the stomach causing a fake sensation of fullness.
-Dogs with tumors affecting the digestive tract may be reluctant to eat because of mechanical obstruction, nausea or pain.
+Dogs with tumors affecting the digestive tract may be reluctant to eat because of mechanical obstruction, nausea, or pain.
 Advanced-stage cancer in dogs, regardless of the body part affected, will also lead to partial or complete loss of appetite.